data-apis/array-api/spec/API_specification/linear_algebra_functions.md

     -   a namedtuple `(x, residuals, rank, s)` whose

         -   first element must have the field name `x` and must be an array containing the least-squares solution for each `MxN` matrix in `x1`.
-The array containing the solutions must have shape `(N, K)` and must have a floating-point data type determined by {ref}`type-promotion` rules.
+The array containing the solutions must have shape `(N, K)` and must have a floating-point data type determined by {ref}`type-promotion`.
         -   second element must have the field name `residuals` and must be an array containing the sum of squares residuals (i.e., the squared Euclidean 2-norm for each column in `b - Ax`).
-The array containing the residuals must have shape `(K,)` and must have a floating-point data type determined by {ref}`type-promotion` rules.
+The array containing the residuals must have shape `(K,)` and must have a floating-point data type determined by {ref}`type-promotion`.
         -   third element must have the field name `rank` and must be an array containing the effective rank of each `MxN` matrix.
 The array containing the ranks must have shape `shape(x1)[:-2]` and must have an integer data type.
         -   fourth element must have the field name `s` and must be an array containing the singular values for each `MxN` matrix in `x1`.
-The array containing the singular values must have shape `(..., min(M, N))` and must have a floating-point data type determined by {ref}`type-promotion` rules.
+The array containing the singular values must have shape `(..., min(M, N))` and must have a floating-point data type determined by {ref}`type-promotion`.

 (function-matmul)=
 ### matmul()